DAS is a Scottish Government-backed debt management scheme which allows you to repay your debts through a debt payment programme.

 Spouses or civil partners of each other; or

-Living together as if spouses of each other
+Living together as if spouses or civil partners of each other

 Both applicants must consent to the proposal.